Weekend Escapes: Birmingham, Alabama

 TrimTab Brewing Company, Birmingham

-A visit to Bham is not complete without enjoying a cold beer at one of the numerous local breweries.
-The history of local beer in Birmingham began in 1885 when the first brewery opened, named Schillinger Brewing Company.
-The second brewery, Alabama Brewing Company, opened two years later.
-Prohibition and restrictive state laws destroyed the beer industry for decades and caused all local breweries in Birmingham to close.
+Prohibition and restrictive state laws destroyed the beer industry for decades, leading to the closure of all local breweries in Birmingham.
 It wasn’t until the early 2000s that the craft beer market made a comeback in Birmingham and has since become one of the city’s most authentic features.

 TrimTab Brewing Company, Birmingham